mixcore/docs/documents/firststep.md

 ## Log In

 Begin by logging into the “administration area” or the back end of your website.
 Visit your site’s login page by placing “backend” after your domain name (e.g. http://example.com/backend/login).
-Now log into Swastika I/O Core CMS using your admin username and password that you have created above.
+Now log into mixcore CMS using your admin username and password that you have created above.

 ## Start at the Top